 Whether you’re planning on traveling to Cuba for two days or two months, these ten essential apps for Cuba will help you travel better.
 They’ll also help you save money in the process!

-My number one Cuba app is always NordVPN – this virtual private network will allow you to easily avoid all the internet issues you may face in Cuba when it comes to accessing different websites, using and downloading apps, and more.
+My number one recommendation for travelers to Cuba concerned about using the internet is that they download NordVPN.
+This virtual private network will allow you to easily avoid all the internet issues you may face in Cuba when it comes to accessing different websites, using and downloading apps, and more.

 Plus, using a VPN will allow you to access Netflix libraries and other streaming libraries available in other countries and help you find cheaper flights.

-Sube is the Cuban equivalent of an Uber or Lyft ridesharing app, and an absolute must-have app to help you get around during your trip to Cuba.
+Sube is the Cuban equivalent of an Uber or Lyft ridesharing app and is an absolute must-have app to help you get around during your trip to Cuba.

 While there are plenty of methods of public transportation in Cuba, including private taxis, shared taxis, and two different classes of buses, it can still be challenging to navigate the transportation system here.
 Using Sube is the best way to guarantee you’ll get to your destination as easily as possible.